-Gross oil production from the Hawler license area, the Corporation's sole producing oil asset, during the year ended December 31, 2016 was 904,000 barrels versus 922,000 barrels for the year ended December 31, 2015.
-Production was suspended for a total of 48 days during the year ended December 31, 2016 due primarily to the closure of the international land border crossing to Turkey during the first quarter of 2016, during which time the Corporation had no available channel for the sale of oil production.
-Further, delays in implementing the 2016 work program prevented the Corporation from achieving forecast increases in production rates.
+Gross oil production from the Hawler license area, the Corporation's sole producing oil asset, during the year ended December 31, 2017 was 1,202,000 barrels versus 904,000 barrels for the year ended December 31, 2016.
+Delays in implementing the 2017 work program prevented the Corporation from achieving forecast increases in production rates.